-A family in Massachusetts received over $23 million in a CP lawsuit over birth injuries sustained by their son.
+A family in Massachusetts received over $23 million in a Cerebral Palsy lawsuit over birth injuries sustained by their son.
 In this case, vacuum extraction was named as one of the causes of the birth injuries.
 General negligence was also implicated.

 These lawsuits can be very complex, particularly because of the fact that there is so much expertise involved in even understanding them.
 To get a better idea of how they typically unfold, you don’t need to be an expert.